 He believed absolutely in the spiritual, in mysticism, and in bona fide psychics such as Edgar Cayce and the medium Grace Cooke, author of the White Eagle books.
-He was interested in the writings of mystics such as Meister Eckhart — in the case of Eckhart, in the concept of detachment or disinterestedness: getting outside of oneself to attain spiritual wisdom.
+He was interested in the writings of mystics such as Meister Eckhart — in the case of Eckhart, in the concept of detachment or disinterestedness: renouncing self-interest to attain spiritual enlightenment.

 He believed without any doubt that there was an afterlife on “the other side.”

 He was skeptical of much of what is considered orthodoxy, used to say, “Science marches backward.”
 A paradox with an element of truth in it.

 He absolutely did not believe in medicine or doctors.
 He had no bank account, as far as I knew.

 He had an interesting mind, in many respects totally unconventional.
 Was a nonconformist.
 Yet he was one of the kindest, politest, most civil persons you could hope to meet.
 He was a true gentleman.
 He had a warm, mellifluous voice with an inflection, which he never lost, that bespoke his Pennsylvania roots.

 He thought for himself and by himself.
 He had an interesting way of expressing original concepts.
 For example, he told me that he liked to call cats “fur people.”
 He said it made it easier to conceptualize having a relationship with them.
 And, then there was his concept of the “foot philosophy,” which he explained by saying that when he couldn’t decide which bus or train to take, whether to go to a museum or the cinema, or whether to walk uptown or downtown, he would go wherever, instinctually, his feet took him, follow his feet.